 The tricky part is that you compete with a lot of sellers who are already successful.
 In this case, you need to offer a low price for the items to stand out from the crowd.
 A lower price can attract the Buy Box and your target audience who are willing to purchase.
 However, you are attracting discount shoppers in this case.
 So when you raise your prices in the future, you’re unlikely to gain the same clientele you want to grow the business.

 Another aspect is that you need to be aware of the Amazon profit margins you incur along with the costs involved.

 Whether you sell a low-competition or a high-competition product, you need to offer a quality product.
 Selling high-quality products positions you as a high-end reseller and offers value to the brand.
 If you plan to expand your business further, stick to selling good-quality products.

 You can charge a premium price if you sell high-quality products.
 Higher the price, the higher the chances to improve your margins.
 On the other hand, selling low-quality items may result in poor reviews and high returns.
 This hurts your Amazon account health in the long term and short term.

 This is obvious.
 You have to look for products that have high margins.
 If a product has good quality and a low margin, you can hardly grow your business.

-Let’s say you are reselling a high-quality pen, and you make $1 profit for every sale.
-Though your customers love the product, it isn’t worth selling this pen, especially when you spend on marketing and FBA.
+Let’s say you are reselling a high-quality pen, and you make a $1 profit for every sale.
+Though your customers love the product, it isn’t worth selling this pen, especially when you spend it on marketing and FBA.
 So analyzing your costs is crucial here to check product margin use this FBA profit calculator tool.